 Upscaling the Integrated Production and Processing of Selected Estranged Oilseeds, Nigeria

-EFUGO Farms Limited (EFL), established in 1987 and based in Abuja region of Nigeria, is producing various crop and livestock products.
+EFUGO Farms Limited (EFL), established in 1987 and based in the Abuja region of Nigeria, is producing various crop and livestock products.
 The project focuses on the production of edible oils (from groundnuts, soybeans, sesame) and non-edible oils (from castor beans, shea butter and neem seeds).
-There is a large demand for the products due to huge market for these oils and derived products in Nigeria.
+There is a large demand for the products due to the huge market for these oils and derived products in Nigeria.

 The CFC loan of USD 1,500,000, guaranteed by the Federal Republic of Nigeria, was signed in the second quarter of 2017.
 The loan was fully disbursed in the first quarter of 2018.

 EFL has launched an outgrower program managed by a company called Farmore to drive the engagement of smallholder farmers to grow castor in 9 states.
 The outgrower program successfully recruited 4,000 farmers with 6,000 hectares of land for the 2018/2019 agriculture season.
 In parallel, EFL recruited an experienced agronomist from India to coordinate the sourcing of seeds suitable for local conditions and with high oil content and yield ratio.
 The processing of castor in the factory is being upgraded, while the impact of the same and the use of castor oil is under review.

 EFL has since been able to expand the operation by accessing a loan facility for inputs to 2,000 farmers under the Anchor Borrowers Program (ABP) of the Central Bank of Nigeria (CBN).
 EFL is in the process of accessing another facility for 2,000 additional farmers under the Agri-Business Small and Medium Enterprises Investment Scheme (AGSMEIS) program.

 |Project type:||Regular Project||Organization:||Efugo|